harrypenguin/MultiModal/README.md

 ## Inference

-`demo.py` is a tutorial notebook that demonstrates how to load the pretrained model and run inference on a small batch of DESI spectra/images.
+`demo.ipynb` is a tutorial notebook that demonstrates how to load the pretrained model and run inference on a small batch of DESI spectra/images.
 It also shows how to visualize the results.

 ## Training Configuration